irmiller22/tamagotchi/best-practices/databases/session-and-transactions.md

 ## Best Practices

 The following are simple, high-level best practices to keep in mind when using database sessions.
+They are listed in no particular order.

 1. When using SQLAlchemy model properties for read-only purposes, `expunge` the session objects.